ThanabordeeN/hashtagai_terminal_llm/README.md

 # hashtagAI

-hashtagAI is a command-line tool that generates terminal command responses using Various providers's language model.
+hashtagAI is a command-line tool that generates terminal command responses using various providers' language models.

 ## Installation